atarw/material-ui-swing/README.md

 Check `src/MaterialUISwingDemo.java` for a slightly longer example of how to use this library (and an explanation of what everything means/does).
 For a real-world example of usage, see [here](https://github.com/atarw/washer-chess).

+# Misc

+If there's a component that isn't supported, don't hesitate to open an issue!
+I can usually code something up for you in a couple of days 😀